-Because so many reference sources are moving from print to electronic formats, you may want to check Journal Finder -the library's listings of print and electronic journals.
+Because so many reference sources are moving from print to electronic formats, you may want to check Full-Text Finder -the library's listings of print and electronic journals.

 Librarians are available to meet with faculty who are designing or redesigning syllabi and research projects.
 This collaborative process helps to promote the University’s commitment to information literacy and provides students with specific opportunities to learn and practice effective research methods.

-To schedule an in-class information literacy session, please contact your division liaison librarian.
+To schedule an in-class information fluency session, please contact your division liaison librarian.